Harassing Calls

 It is a crime under state and federal law for anyone to make obscene or harassing telephone calls.
 In Ohio, the law imposes penalties of up to five years imprisonment and/or a $2,500 fine.
-In Indiana, it's six months imprisonment and/or a $500 fine.
-In Kentucky, it's imprisonment for a term not exceeding 90 days and/or a $250 fine.
+In Indiana, the law imposes penalties of up to six months imprisonment and/or a $500 fine.
+In Kentucky, the law imposes penalties of imprisonment for a term not exceeding 90 days and/or a $250 fine.

 Dealing with Harassing Calls

-- Do not give any information such as your name or address until the caller has been properly identified.
+2. Do not give any information, such as your name or address, until the caller has been properly identified.

-- If the calls persist, call your local police, (incident report required to trace calls) or call altafiber's Annoyance Call Bureau at 513-480-9589 for more information on what options are available to you.
+4. If the calls persist, contact your local police (an incident report is required to trace calls) or call altafiber's Annoyance Call Bureau at 513 397 7366 for more information on the options available to you.

 Requirements to Trace Harassing Phone Calls

 Victims of these crimes must file a complaint with their local law enforcement agency.
 The investigating officer will fax a completed copy of the offense report to the Annoyance Call Bureau.
-Trap and Trace equipment is placed on the victims phone line for a 21-day period, (longer if requested by law enforcement).
-During the trace period, you must keep track of the dates and times you receive the harassing call, report each call to our voice mailbox (513-818-4760), within 24 hours of the time the call was received.
-After tracing is complete, the Annoyance Call Bureau will fax all trace results to your investigating officer within 2 working days.
-Contact your investigating officer for further information regarding options available to you.
+Trap and Trace equipment is placed on the victim's phone line for a 21 day period (longer if requested by law enforcement).
+During the trace period, you must keep track of the dates and times you receive the harassing calls and report each call to our voice mailbox and within 24 hours of the time the call was received.
+For further instructions, please contact the Annoyance Call Bureau, 513-397-7366.
+After tracing is complete, the Annoyance Call Bureau will fax all trace results to your investigating officer within two working days.
+Contact your investigating officer for further information regarding the options available to you.

 Silent or Hang Up Calls